Skip to main content

 Simulation via "Animate Dimension":

-In the NX Sketcher, select the angular dimension and set the limits.
+In the CAD Sketcher, select the angular dimension and set the limits based on the synthesized range.

 Video Result: 3-Position Synthesis